-During his one season with the Flames, Jackson helped Liberty post a 35-26-1 record and a 14-7 mark in Big South play.
+During his one season with the Flames in 2008 as their pitching coach, Jackson helped Liberty post a 35-26-1 record and a 14-7 mark in Big South play.
 Liberty was the No. 2 seed at the 2008 Big South Baseball Championship and advanced to the event's title game.

 Following the 2008 season, two of Jackson's pupils were selected in the Major League Baseball Draft.
 Left-hander Ryan Page was selected in the 20th round by the Toronto Blue Jays and right-hander David Stokes was taken by the Detroit Tigers in the 28th round.

-Since his time with the Flames, Jackson has spent the last eight seasons as an assistant coach and recruiting coordinator at North Carolina.
+In 2008, Jackson became an assistant coach and recruiting coordinator at the University of North Carolina, where he spent eight seasons (2009-16).
 Jackson worked with the Tar Heels offense, as well as hitting, base running and infield play.